 In the episode proper, Rip's lieutenant laments that as a vampire he can no longer do simple things like feeding pigeons in the park.

-Androids 16, 17, and 18 did this a lot in Dragon Ball Z. One scene even had 18 shopping for new clothes.
+Androids 16, 17, and 18 did this a lot.
+One scene even had 18 shopping for new clothes.

 In the new movie, the God of Destruction Bills and his attendant Whis enjoy eating Sushi, playing bingo, and breakdancing before proceeding to fight the good guys.